clydebarrow/esphome-docs-hugo/content/components/opentherm.md

                 }

 ```
-You can check the :apistruct:`OpenthermData <opentherm::OpenthermData>` for the list of all available fields.
+You can check the {{< apistruct "OpenthermData" "opentherm::OpenthermData" >}} for the list of all available fields.

 ## Examples